usa-m/usa-m/README.md

 Hi ...
 I’m @**_usama_** - a self-motivated learner

-Possessing background in engineering and curious mind, I've particular interests 👀 in:
+Possessing background in engineering and with curious mind, I've interests 👀 in:
-  - Understanding our World and Nature
+  - Understanding Life and Nature
-  - Electronics & electrical designs
+  - In-depth Controls
-  - Real-world simulations and games development - employing AR & VR
+  - Real-life simulations - AR to VR spectrum
-  - IoT, IIoT and Edge Computing
+  - Nodes' Computing
-  - AI with and without ML
+  - AI
-  - Native and cross-platform development - Windows; GNU/Linux & its flavors
-  - Full-stack development
+  - Native, cross-platform, full-stack or no-stack development

 ...
-In short, __Nature__ and every __piece of technology__ deserve attention.
+In short, __learning never stops__.

-I've been learning and working to combine all my interests into singularity 🌱
+I've been trying to combine all my interests into singularity 🌱

 &nbsp;

 #

 Collaborations are always welcomed ...💞️...
-  - Starting from Arduinos, STM32s, BeagleBones and RaspberryPIs etc., etc., etc. ...
+  - Arduinos, STM32s, BeagleBones, RaspberryPIs, RTOSes etc., etc., etc. ...
-  - Connecting edge hardware with backbones - fueled by AI & Big Data - preferably on Cloud
+  - Connecting edge hardware with backbones - driving AI & Big Data
   - Securing the ecosystem ✨ ... of course

 &nbsp;